Swordsmith: The metal is amazing. I have never seen its like before.

 - The Avatar: The Last Airbender series have a few examples:

 - In the Avatar: The Last Airbender episode "Sokka's Master", Sokka makes himself a sword from a meteorite that fell in the beginning of the episode.
 It can quite easily slice through metal, even when thrown.
 He affectionately calls it his "space sword."
 The absurd sharpness of the blade eventually works against Sokka; when he tries to use it to prevent himself and Toph from falling off an airship, the space sword slices right through the airship's side.
+As a result of that, Sokka accidentally loses sword when his grip on it fails, causing the sword to plummet into Earth Kingdom territory below and land in parts unknown.

 - Decades later in The Legend of Korra, Suyin Bei Fong (Toph Bei Fong's daughter) and her society of metalbenders in Zaofu collect various chunks of meteorite.
 Said chunks of "Space Earth" are incredibly easy to bend (almost as fluidly as water), even for the most novice of metalbenders.